”I don’t know what happened, it’s the same box I always get.”

 If you’ve ever gone to a salon for professional color after coloring your own hair for any amount of time…you know what I’m talking about.
 You probably get a look that says “Do you think I have a magic wand?”.
 Because box color is so different from professional color we cannot accurately predict what may happen when we use our color on top of box color.
 It’s going to be a process and you have to be patient.

 The most common outcome is an odd shade of green shining through, or even purple.
-I’ve had it happen a few times and it’s not an easy fix.
+I’ve had clients come in with similar situations a few times and it’s not an easy fix.
 You will end up spending more money in the beginning that you may expect.
 Putting color on top of color DOES NOT wipe the slate clean.
 You may have months or years of various pigments hiding in there and who knows which ones will pop out!

 I know I said ten reasons but there is one more…….